 Many of our LED optical design projects start with a simple calculation.
 Basically, we tell a client how much mechanical space they need to reserve for a lens to achieve the beam angle or pattern they want.
-In all cases the larger the LED chip, the bigger the optic needs to be and the smaller the beam angle the bigger the optic.
-Sometimes this presents a problem, some times it doesn't.
+In all cases, the larger the LED chip, the bigger the optic and the smaller the beam angle, the bigger the optic.
+Sometimes this presents a problem.

-So a key detail in the calculation is obviously 'how big is the emission area of the chip?'
-And this it turns out, is not always a simple question.
-The reason is that some LED's have encased optics that sit on top of the phosphor and which magnify the emission area.
+A key detail in the calculation is ‘how big is the emission area of the chip?’
+As it turns out, this is not always a simple question.
+The reason is that some LED’s have encased optics that sit on top of the phosphor magnifying the emission area.

-So every so often (it happened again last week) a client asks " how big of an optic do we need to make our pattern with the CREE XTE or XPE2, we tell them 'well the XTE has about 2 x 2 mm, XPE2 has about 1.6 x 1.6mm emission area' after which the client hears from CREE "No! there is some mistake, OFH is confused XTE is a 1mm x 1mm."
+So every so often (it happened last week!) a client asks ” how big of an optic do we need to make our pattern with the CREE XTE or XPE2?”.
+We tell them “well, the XTE has about 2 x 2 mm, XPE2 has about 1.6 x 1.6mm emission area” after which the client hears from CREE “No! there is some mistake, OFH is confused XTE is a 1mm x 1mm.”

 Why does this happen?

-The two sets of images below show the XTE and XPE2 LED's.
-(The package size is the same, but the left and right images have different phosphor sizes.)
-Both of these LED's have a lens on top and in the first image we see what the LED looks like in real life to a ray tracing program, and the bottom image what the LED looks like if we ignore the lens on top.
+The two sets of images below show the XTE and XPE2 LED’s.
+The package size is the same but the left and right images have different phosphor sizes.
+Both of these LED’s have a lens on top and in the first image we see what the LED looks like in real life to a ray tracing program.
+The bottom image shows what the LED looks like if we ignore the lens on top.

-What you will notice is in the top image the emission area is larger than in the bottom image.
-For an optical engineers the only data that matters is "where is the light when it hits my optic" this is shown in the top image.
-While the bottom image, showing light at the phosphor level is interesting, but not helpful at determining how big a lens or reflector needs to be.
+What you will notice is in the top image, the emission area is larger than in the bottom image.
+For an optical engineers, the only data that matters is “where is the light when it hits my optic”.
+This is shown in the top image.
+While the bottom image shows light at the phosphor level is interesting, it is not helpful in determining how big a lens or reflector needs to be.

-So in effect neither CREE nor OFH is wrong, the phosphor is the size CREE says it is, but the LED emission area is functionally the size our engineers use.
+In effect neither CREE nor OFH is wrong: the phosphor is the size CREE says it is, but the LED emission area is functionally the size our engineers use.